tendermint/tendermint/UPGRADING.md

 using realistic workloads and the race detector to ensure your applications remains correct.

+### Config Changes

+The default configuration for a newly-created node now disables indexing for ABCI event metadata.
+Existing node configurations that already have indexing turned on are not affected.
+Operators who wish to enable indexing for a new node, however, must now edit the `config.toml` explicitly.

 ### RPC Changes

 Tendermint v0.36 adds a new RPC event subscription API.
 The existing event